 Moving into the preschool and school-age years, parents face a new set of concerns:

-Parents of school-age children should stay informed about vision correction options, such as using contact lenses instead of glasses to control nearsightedness and protective sports eyewear.
-Ensuring that children wear sunglasses is very important, too.
-[Learn more about sunglasses for kids.]
+Parents of school-age children should stay informed about vision correction options, such as using contact lenses or myopia control glasses to treat progressive nearsightedness, and protective sports eyewear.
+Ensuring that children wear appropriate kids sunglasses and baby sunglasses is very important, too.

 For answers to specific questions about your child's vision development, vision problems and eyewear needs, consult an eye doctor who specializes in children's vision.

 Does your child have a pet?
 If so, take special precautions to avoid eye injuries or other eye problems.

 Dogs and cats can cause eye allergies if your child is allergic to their dander.
 Thankfully for allergy sufferers, certain breeds are hypoallergenic.

 Exotic pets, such as reptiles and spiders, can pose special risks for eye problems.
 Many of these creatures have salmonella on their skin, and contact with the eyes or skin can cause serious illness.

 Tarantulas, for example, are covered with tiny hairs that can penetrate human skin and eyes like tiny spears, causing inflammation.
 Sometimes the hairs are so small, they cannot be removed from the eye, even when viewed under a microscope.

 Pets don't come equipped with safety warnings.
 So it's up to you to research possible health problems associated with animals before allowing your kids to have a pet.
 And it's always a good idea to have them wash their hands thoroughly with soap after handling an animal.